Farmer set to lose wild invasive pig that's half his business | CBC News

 'Should be some leniency,' customer says

-"I understand the ramifications of an invasive species," one customer, Clare Davidson, said.
-"I think when it's done carefully, with consideration, there should be some leniency, maybe some grandfather clauses with some strict regulations."
+"I understand the ramifications of an invasive species," said customer Clare Davidson.
+"I think when it's done carefully, with consideration, there should be some leniency."

 Lindenmann said he used a deer fence to keep the pigs penned in and he invited the province to inspect his fencing, but they never did.